Filirom1/no-build-conf-build-script/README.md

 No build conf - build script
 ----------------------------

-This project is greatly inspired by <https://github.com/mklabs/html5-boilerplate>.
+This project is greatly inspired by <https://github.com/mklabs/h5bp-build-script-tags>. [@mklabs](https://github.com/mklabs) You rock !!!

 This project is not stable.
 You may prefer using the official [HTML5 Build Script](http://html5boilerplate.com/docs/Build-script/) instead.

 ### HTML modification